Purchase for Progress: Procurement

 Through P4P, WFP tested different ways of procuring staple foods (primarily cereals and pulses) from smallholder farmers, aiming to identify models that could sustainably promote smallholder agricultural development and access to public and private sector markets.
 WFP's procurement from smallholders and small/medium traders (the demand pillar) was intended to provide the inducement and motivation for action around the P4P development hypothesis.
 WFP designed the new P4P procurement modalities specifically to deal with the difficulties that smallholder farmers face in selling to WFP.
 The P4P procurement modalities fell into four general categories: (1) pro-smallholder competitive tendering; (2) direct contracting; (3) forward contracting; and (4) processing options.
 P4P tested not only different contract types but also different mechanisms for aggregation.
-In addition to farmers organizations, P4P also worked with small and medium scale traders and structured trading platforms such as warehouse receipt systems and commodity exchanges, along with linking farmers to processors.
+In addition to farmers' organizations, P4P also worked with small and medium-scale traders and structured trading platforms such as warehouse receipt systems and commodity exchanges, along with linking farmers to processors.
 WFP itself also bought processed food such as high energy biscuits (HEBs) and fortified flour from processors using raw materials sourced from P4P-supported organizations.

 The basic challenge facing WFP under P4P was to shape and manage a process that involved creating extra demand for staple food crops produced by smallholder farmers, reaching an appropriate level of supply adapted to that demand, and ensuring that benefits accrued to the smallholder farmers.
 WFP succeeded in procuring over 367,000 metric tons (mt) of food over the five-year pilot, putting more than US$148 million more directly into the hands of smallholder farmers (US$30 million/year on average).
 Further, farmer organizations not previously selling collectively sold another US$60 million worth of quality food to buyers beyond WFP.
 Almost all P4P contracts were below import parity prices, therefore respecting WFP's principle of "cost-efficient procurement" and realizing cost savings relative to importation.
 Compared to import parity, total savings over the course of the five years exceeded US$40 million.
 These outcomes hinged on several important investments.
-Novel partnerships and platforms was a necessity, along with a range of new products and services.
+Novel partnerships and platforms were a necessity, along with a range of new products and services.
 In many important ways, therefore, WFP and its partners ventured into virgin territory under P4P.
-A core principal guiding the thoughts of the original designers was that the pilot's "failures" would yield learnings and lessons at least as important as its "successes".
+A core principle guiding the thoughts of the original designers was that the pilot's "failures" would yield learnings and lessons at least as important as its "successes".
 The charge to WFP was to think outside the box, innovate, and evolve, knowing that not everything attempted would work.
 This report provides a comprehensive view of key aspects of that experimentation and learning process, detailing the extraordinarily wide array of opportunities generated by the P4P approach, along with the correspondingly deep set of challenges addressed.